My Journey

 Life before Parkinson's

 After earning my Ph.D. in Special Education from Penn State, I got a job in 1990 as a professor of special education at a branch of Purdue University and moved from the ridges of PA to the flat land of Indiana, near Chicago.
 I loved my job, which consisted of teaching courses in learning disabilities, special education issues and trends, special education law, and assessment of children with disabilities, and doing scholarly writing and service to the university.
-[Click for professional background] I was divorced from my sons' father in 1993 but kept the professional name, Judith Osgood Smith.
+I was divorced from my sons' father in 1993.

 PD and Beyond

 One November Sunday morning in 2001, something happened that changed my world...and Bill's.
 I was talking to one of my sons on the telephone when suddenly the phone began to move back and forth.
 I had a tremor in my right hand that soon became a wildly flapping companion wherever I went.
 My family doctor noted a decreased right arm swing.
-I also had had several years of massage therapy and physical therapy for worsening muscle rigidity in my neck, shoulders, and back.
+At that time, I had already had several years of massage and physical therapies for worsening muscle rigidity in my neck, shoulders, and back.
 After an evaluation by a Movement Disorders Specialist, I was diagnosed with Parkinson's at the age of 58.
 January 14, 2002 was PD Day.
-My doctor told me I was one of the lucky ones because I was diagnosed at a time of growth and discovery in the PD field.
-She informed me that PD symptoms are often greatly alleviated by drugs (and new ones are being approved all the time) and a "cure" is just around the corner--surely it will be here by the time I need it!

-Bill and I had been planning an early retirement, but it became even more pressing because I no longer had the physical stamina to teach three-hour classes and carry out the other responsibilities of my job.
+Bill and I had been planning an early retirement, but it became even more pressing because I no longer had the physical stamina to stand to teach three-hour classes or to carry out the other responsibilities of my job.
 Family beckoned from the ridges of PA.
 May 2002 brought the death of my beloved father and I wanted to return to be near my mother who had had a major stroke.
 In addition, PA lured me with two new granddaughters and a grandson.

-I also had an appointment with my new neurologist, who prescribed a new PD medication and something to help me sleep.
-My tremor began to improve as the dosage of the new medicine increased, but the sleep medication quickly turned me into a zombie.
-It knocked me out so that I could barely get out of bed in the morning.
+My neurologist prescribed a new PD medication and something to help me sleep.
+The medication I was taking for the PD put me to sleep within 15 minutes of taking a pill, but it didn’t eliminate my tremors.
+And the nighttime sleep medication knocked me out so that I could barely get out of bed in the morning.
 I was also losing gobs of hair and the pain was becoming more severe.
 I stopped the sleep medication, but almost any activity hurt.
 It took a week to recover from vacuuming or doing any other housework.
 I spent many days just sitting in a chair...hurting and depressed.
 Bill--always supportive and caring--watched and worried, but was powerless to help me.

-Finally, I saw our new family doctor, who prescribed a low dose antidepressant/muscle relaxer to help with sleep, as well as pain medication to help me break the pain cycle.
-The quality of my life improved dramatically, thanks to both chiropractic treatments and medication.
+Finally, my family doctor prescribed a low dose antidepressant/muscle relaxer to help with sleep, as well as pain medication to help me break the pain cycle.
+The quality of my life improved dramatically.
 For the first time in several months I had some real, though often temporary, pain relief.
-Nevertheless, I had lost my passion to make a difference in the world and was pretty much alone with my Parkinson's, even though I had the love of my family.
+Nevertheless, I had lost my passion to make a difference in the world and was pretty much alone with my Parkinson's.
 We lived 10 miles from town and I didn't even know another person with PD.
 Life revolved around chiropractic treatments and visits to my mother.
 I didn't have the energy to do anything else.
+I couldn’t walk to the mailbox at the end of our driveway and back.
+I also had a lot of trouble with balance and needed help getting up from the floor.

 Internet Support Groups for People Living with PD

 Although I didn't feel like doing much physically, I found that I could spend hours at the computer.
 One day I got brave and signed on to the chat room of an organization called People Living with Parkinson's (PLWP).
 To my amazement, everyone welcomed me.
 I listened and learned of the trials and triumphs of others with PD, and met others who could also understand what I was feeling and going through.
-I also found another site with a chatroom that had a small group of folks who talked on line together two evenings evenings a week and I looked forward to conversations with these open and caring people.
+I also found another site with a chat room that had a small group of folks who talked on line together two evenings a week and I looked forward to conversations with these open and caring people.
 Thanks to these support groups, I talked with people of all ages and stages of PD.
 For the first time since I was diagnosed with PD, I truly felt alive and hopeful.
-By the way, I gained back the lost 3/4" of height--thanks to chiropractic and weekly yoga classes.

 The Edge of the Forest

 The best part of this site is the caring, supportive group of people who come here.
 I have found a great deal of pleasure in creating personal pages that showcase the stories and talents of so many friends.
 We have received feedback from people all over the world who are finding Bill's metaphors helpful.
-We love sharing this beautfiul corner of the world with others through photography.
+We love sharing this beautiful corner of the world with others through photography.
 Bill and I now are avid photographers and we enjoy photographing the forest and lovely flowers around our home.
-In addition to photography, my days are filled with work at the computer as the marketing consultant for two different companies.
-In this capacity, I design and maintain commercial websites, and create national and local print advertisements and brochures.

 As for the Parkinson's, it is progressing at a tolerable rate.
-As the medications change, I am learning how important it is to not only take care of my body, but also to care for my spirit.
-With regular massages, yoga, chiropractic, and exercise, I actually am stronger and have better balance than I had a year or so ago.
-I have developed a manageable routine for caring for myself and for Ravenwood.
-Pain is a fact of life and so is taking prescription medicines.
-But life is still good!
+I am learning how important it is to not only take care of my body, but also to care for my spirit.
+The gift of music has increased my well-being and I feel that it has contributed to my own healing.
+With regular massages, yoga and exercise, I actually am stronger and have better balance than I had a several years ago.
+I have developed a manageable routine for caring for the house and myself.
+I have even been able to discontinue the daily pain medicine.

 I love living at the Edge of the Forest.
 Even though I know that Parkinson's will continue to affect my physical body, that is only one part of my world.
 When I go into the forest, the beauty and quiet help me to turn inward and get in touch with the person inside my body.
 The journey is leading me back to myself.
 I still have a lot to learn and a lot to do.